 His involvement with medicine continued for nearly another 10 years as a part-time practitioner and a medical entrepreneur.

 During his time in Perth, he launched ‘Visible Range,’ a Commercial Photography and Colour Management Consultancy start-up.

-This website was initially the blog of the ‘Visible Range’ website.
+This website ‘Stuck by Light’ was originally called Visible Range and then became the blog section of the ‘Visible Range’ website when it went commercial.

 Dinil’s passion for photography evolved into a broader explorations of other aspects of visual communication, encompassing its science, art, philosophy, politics, craft, and the industry.